junghan0611/spacemacs/layers/+tools/translate/README.md

 Usage
 =====

-It\'s quite simple to use this layer.
+It's quite simple to use this layer.
 Open the translation file you are currently working on, and call command `translate-open-reference-file` or `translate-select-reference-buffer` to set the reference buffer or open an existed reference file.
 Now you can just keep your cursor in